dictation-toolbox/natlink/natlinkInstaller/README.txt

-We are slowly moving to a new stable release for Dragon 12 and NatLink too.
-(July 2014)
+We are slowly moving to a new stable release for Dragon 12 (and later) and NatLink too.
+(November 2015)

+4.1oscar:
+  - many configure things, now use UnimacroUserDirectory for enable/disable Unimacro
+  - more reliable configure program
+  - separate UserDirectory

 4.1mike:
 - extra checks for missing modules in start_configurenatlink.py and in start_natlinkconfigfunctions.py